 3. To take the social media route: Although most banks do have social media presence, about 87% customers don’t find the social media usage of their banks helpful in any way.
 Only about 10% customers use social media sites like Facebook to interact with their banks.
 In order to optimize the social media route, banks need to first find out what their customers want them to provide over social platforms.
 Only then it is possible to provide the correct features and services.

 4. To leverage customer data: Unless banks put in the required efforts to collect and leverage customer data, they will not be successful in assessing the customer needs and preferences.
 Nevertheless, if they do have this data, they can use this data to reach out to the right customers while coming up with new offers or solutions.

 5. To put the customers first: Customer service is to be given the highest priority whether it is a contact center or a bank.
 It is very important to provide the customers what they require rather than forcing them to go for something that seems convenient to the banks.
 There is a crucial need to collect customer feedback and act upon the same.
-Sophisticated tools and the right customer service strategies are to be used by the banks in order to be capable of providing the customers what they want.
+Sophisticated tools and the right customer service software are to be used by the banks in order to be capable of providing the customers what they want.